Calday Grange Grammar School

-Calday Grange Grammar School (abbreviated to CGGS; also known as Calday Grange, Calday Grammar or simply Calday due to the difference in spelling to the nearby village of Caldy) is a non-denominational, academically selective grammar school, founded in 1636, situated on Caldy Hill in Grange, a suburb of West Kirby on the Wirral peninsula, England.
-The school admits boys from age 11 to 18 and, since 1985, girls for the sixth form only.
-The school has academy status, hosts the Wirral Able Children Centre, and has been awarded Sportsmark Gold and Investors in People status.
+Calday Grange Grammar School, initialised as CGGS and commonly known as Calday, is a non-denominational, selective boys' grammar school situated on Caldy Hill in West Kirby on the Wirral peninsula, England.
+Founded in 1636, the school admits boys aged 11 to 18 and, since 1985, girls for the sixth form only.
+The school hosts the Wirral Able Children Centre, and has been awarded Sportsmark Gold and Investors in People status.
+It was previously a specialist technology and modern foreign languages (MFL) college under the former high performing specialist schools (HPSS) programme.

-Geography

-The school stands in a residential area of Wirral close to the Dee Estuary.
-Students come primarily from the Wirral, Deeside and Cheshire areas.
-The main site at the top of Caldy Hill is occupied by the school buildings, sports cages and field, with a larger field and swimming pool building located over Grammar School Lane.
-A mile southeast of the main school buildings, along Telegraph Road, is the school's Glasspool Fields Sports Facility including 3 rugby pitches, a cricket square and a sand-based artificial hockey field.
-The school is surrounded by suburban housing and the protected heathlands and woods of Grange, Caldy and Thurstaston.
+By September 2019, a total of 1,492 boys were enrolled at the school, with 398 enrolled at the co–educational sixth form.
+The last inspection in which a rating was conferred by government agency Ofsted occurred in September 2019 and rated the school as "good".
+The most recent inspection in December 2024 did not rate the school but reiterated the previous rating.

+School History

-School history and status
+Early history

 Founded in 1636, Calday Grange Grammar School is Wirral's oldest surviving grammar school.
-It was established as a free grammar school on the present site by local landowner William Glegg.
-From when it started with 12 pupils, the school has grown into an establishment of over 1300 students – which includes over 400 male and female students in the Sixth Form.
+It was established as a free grammar school on the present site in Grange (historically known as Calday Grange, giving its name to the school) by local landowner William Glegg.
+From when it started with 12 pupils, the school has grown into an establishment of over 1500 students – which includes over 400 male and female students in the Sixth Form.

+Trust status

 Calday Grange Grammar School became a trust school on 1 January 2009, transferring ownership of the school land and buildings to a Charitable Trust called "The Calday Grange Trust".
-The Calday Grange Trust is a partnership between Calday Grange Grammar School, The University of Liverpool, Unilever Research and Development and Maestro Services Ltd. Calday Grange Grammar School was the first Wirral School to convert to Trust Status.
+The Calday Grange Trust was a partnership between Calday Grange Grammar School, the University of Liverpool, Unilever Research and Development and Maestro Services Ltd. Calday Grange Grammar School was the first Wirral School to convert to Trust Status.

 In September 2011, the school informed parents that "The School has received notification from Companies House that the Calday Grange Trust Company has been dissolved.
 This has been notified to the Governing Body who contacted Wirral Local Authority and indicated their wish to revert to the Foundation Schools Instrument of Government".

+Academy status

 In July 2011, the process for converting to an academy school was begun, and the school converted to academy status with effect from 1 January 2013.

-Performance
+M53 motorway coach crash

+On the morning of 29 September 2023, a school bus, carrying students of both Calday and West Kirby Grammar School, overturned on the M53 between junctions 4 and 5, near Hooton.
+The bus driver, Stephen Shrimpton, and 15 year-old Jessica Baker were killed.